Alternative rights of recovery (PAYE directions): further action when a direction seems appropriate: general

 - stop all further action at once

-- ask your SO authorised officer for advice on any doubtful case
+- ask your manager (SO or higher) for advice on any doubtful case

 - (This content has been withheld because of exemptions in the Freedom of Information Act 2000)

-Where further action still seems appropriate, but before a direction/decision can be made, a warning letter (see COG931900) must be issued to the employee
+Where further action still seems appropriate, but before a direction/decision can be made, a warning/opening letter (see COG931900) must be issued to the employee

 - outlining the situation